Bergen County woman struck by car in Stafford Township

-STAFFORD TOWNSHIP — A 21-year-old Bergen County woman was taken to the hospital with severe injuries after she was struck by a car early Monday morning.
+STAFFORD TOWNSHIP — A 21-year-old Bergen County woman was taken to the hospital with severe injuries after she was struck by a car early Monday morning, police said.

-Police were called to the area of Route 72 and Marsha Drive around 12:48 a.m.

-While Paradiso was crossing, Kathryn Loftus, 27, of Harvey Cedars, was eastbound in a 2019 Honda CRV when she struck the 21-year-old, police said.
+While Paradiso was crossing, Kathryn Loftus, 27, of Harvey Cedars, was eastbound in a 2019 Honda CRV and struck the 21-year-old, police said.

-Paradiso was flown to AtlantiCare Regional Medical Center, City Division.
+Paradiso was flown to AtlantiCare Regional Medical Center, City Campus in Atlantic City.
 Charges against Loftus have not been filed, police said.

 People are also reading…